Independent Contractor Not Paid for Work

-Either process can take a long time, and it's possible you may never get paid.
-Be sure to keep all documentation given to you by the employer that proves how much you are owed.
+Should you choose to pursue legal action, keep all documentation given to you by the employer that proves how much you are owed.
 This may include pay stubs from previous paychecks, letters or emails, employee guides or handbooks, or any other relevant documentation.

-Contract Workers and Nonpayment
+Contract Workers and Nonpayment - What Happens?

 Just like employees, contract workers should send their claim to the business in writing.
 This letter should explain in detail the work that was performed and the payment that is expected in exchange.
 If you do not have a written contract, gather all documentation you do have, including previous payments and tax documents, such as a 1099 form.

 They will help you sue for payment, and the more documentation you have available, the better your chances of success will be.

 Small Claims Court

 Whether you are an employee or an independent contractor, you can go to small claims court to attempt collection from an employer or client.
 Each state has its own limitations on the amount you can claim in small claims court.

 Bankruptcy of a Business

-Businesses that file bankruptcy have to pay claims for money they owe in a specific order, and independent contractors are rarely at the top of the list.
-However, this doesn't mean you should give up.
-Contact an attorney, and be patient, and you may get the payment you are entitled to.
+Businesses that file for bankruptcy have to pay claims for money they owe in a specific order, and independent contractors are rarely at the top of the list.
+However, this doesn't mean all hope is lost.

 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.